-This Sunday, 26 April, is the Fourth Sunday of Easter.
-There are services of Holy Communion at 9:30am in St Bartholomew’s, Burstow, and at 11am in St John the Baptist, Outwood and Morning Worship at 10am in St Mary the Virgin, Horne.
+This Sunday, 19 July, is the Seventh Sunday after Trinity.
+There are services of Holy Communion at 9:30am in St Bartholomew, Burstow, at 10am in St Mary the Virgin, Horne and at 11am in St John the Baptist, Outwood.

-This week’s online service is led by the Revd Alan Bayes.
+This week’s online service is led by the Revd Charles Sargent.

 To follow today’s online service, click on the arrow here and find the words below.